 If you continued with activation immediately after installation, and you logged in to your account during installation, the activation application skips this step.

 Enter the email address and password of your MathWorks Account and click Next.
-The activation application contacts MathWorks to retrieve the licenses linked with your account.
+The activation application contacts MathWorks to retrieve the licenses linked to your account.
 If you have enabled Two-Step Verification on your account, a verification code is sent to your primary method.

 If you do not have a MathWorks Account, select the I need to create an Account (requires an Activation Key) option and click Next.